danpetitt/DBSync/README.md

 DBSync
 =======================

-DBSync is a simple command line Windows tool to sync to mySQL databases and export a SQL 'differences' file which when executed back onto the target database will bring them both back into sync.
+DBSync is a simple command line Windows tool to sync two mySQL databases and export a SQL 'differences' file which when executed back onto the target database will bring them both back into sync.

 Requires the XMySQLLib library available at https://github.com/coderangerdan/XMySQLLib

 ## Usage:

-    MySQL DBSync (c) Copyright 2010 Coderanger.com.
+    MySQL DBSync (c) Copyright CodeRanger.com.
 All rights reserved.
     DBSync takes two mySQL databases and compares the data in each table so as to create a SQL 'differences' file that can be run on the target db to bring it into sync with the source database.
 This can use a lot of memory so use 64bit.